 What to have when the power goes out.

-Here are a few tips and tools to keep you calm and collected (like way calmer than those teenagers in that aforementioned horror film and eh hem, me and my last power outage experience) the next time an unexpected power outage hits.
+So, here are a few tips and tools to keep you calm and collected (way calmer than any dark and scary horror movie) the next time an unexpected power outage hits.

 How to prepare before a power outage hits.

 Go to your power providers website and search for power outage alerts.
 Sign up for alerts and follow any other instructions they might have so you are notified immediately about any updates they have in regard to a power outage.

 Sign up for local warnings, have a radio handy so you’re able to receive information from your local authorities - especially should your mobile phone or computer not be charged, and the internet goes down.
 Call your neighbor to see if this is a neighborhood blackout or it’s just you.